 The Wrinkle Smoother

-Spackle isn’t exactly the most flattering word to describe a concealer, but that’s what comes to mind when I watched how this solid balm blurs fine lines while it covers flaws.
+Spackle isn’t exactly the most flattering word to describe a concealer, but that’s what comes to mind when this solid balm blurs fine lines while it covers flaws.
 That’s thanks to an optical diffusion powder in its formula, which comes in 16 shades.
 Blending it does takes a little practice, but the end result is worth the extra dabbing.

 The One That’s Also an Acne Treatment